 Central Air Conditioning Benefits:For a larger house with an existing duct system, central air conditioning is the most efficient way of cooling down during the summer.
 Through the ductwork, central air is connected to every room.
 An outdoor unit cools the warm air in your home through its refrigeration-coolant internal system.

 Central air conditioning can also dehumidify your home which provides an even more comfortable environment for your home.
 Its method of constantly cycling air can also help with:

 - reducing airborne allergens, and easing summer asthma

 - filtering common lingering odours in the home

-- reducing the risk of mold and mildew
+- reducing the risk of mould and mildew

-Their indoor units are also much smaller than wall mounted air conditioning systems while keeping the same air cycling method that keeps indoor air cleaner and free of allergens.
+Their indoor units are also much smaller than wall-mounted air conditioning systems while keeping the same air cycling method that keeps the indoor air cleaner and free of allergens.

-With a flexible budget and a mind for future savings, mini split systems are an efficient, energy-saving air conditioning system that combines the benefits and occasionally the drawbacks of other more widely known systems.
+With a flexible budget and a mind for future savings, mini-split systems are efficient, energy-saving air conditioning system that combines the benefits and occasionally the drawbacks of other more widely known systems.